Hayao Kawabe

-Hayao Kawabe (川辺 駿, Kawabe Hayao) is a Japanese professional footballer who plays as a midfielder for Swiss Super League club Grasshopper Club Zürich, on loan from Premier League club Wolverhampton Wanderers, and the Japan national team.
+Hayao Kawabe (川辺 駿, Kawabe Hayao) is a Japanese professional footballer who plays as a midfielder for Sanfrecce Hiroshima and the Japan national team.

 Club career

+Sanfrecce Hiroshima

 Kawabe joined Sanfrecce Hiroshima in 2008, alongside other products of the club's academy.
 After his debut in 2012, he was offered a full pro contract by Sanfrecce.
 Despite this achievement, he found too few minutes on the pitch and decided to go to Júbilo Iwata on loan.
 In January 2018, he came back to Sanfrecce after a three-years loan to Jubilo.